Franchise Business Consultant Facts

 - Franchise consultants are in business for themselves.

-- There is a lot of freedom with franchise consulting. franchise consultants decide how much, when, and where they will work.
+- There is a lot of freedom with franchise consulting.
+With a consultant role, you decide how much, when, and where they will work.

-- The success of a franchise consultant depends on the effort he or she puts in.
+- The success of a franchise business consultant depends on the effort he or she puts in.

 - Franchising is a booming industry.
 According to the International Franchise Association (IFA), franchising contributed $670 billion of economic output into the U.S. economy in 2020, and represented 3% of the total nominal Gross Domestic Product (GDP).